zognin/tp/docs/UserGuide.md

 ## 3. Overview of Features

 ### 3.1 Client (Bookmarks)
-If you often sell meals to repeated clients, the client bookmarks feature will be useful.
+If you often sell meals to repeat clients, the client bookmarks feature will be useful.
 Client bookmarks contain information like name, phone, email and address.
 Some of these details can be copied to an order so you do not have to type their information over and over again.